-When I was at primary school, I remember unwrapping the ‘rollup’ from my lunchbox, wrapping it around my apple, and biting into it pretending I was eating a toffee apple – toffee apples were always a treat saved exclusively for the annual school fête.
+When I was at primary school, I remember wrapping my fruit roll-up around my apple, and biting into it pretending I was eating a toffee apple – toffee apples were always a treat saved exclusively for the annual school fête.
 Nowadays, I don’t have a much of a sweet tooth so I’m not a huge fan of desserts, but when friends come over for a meal they’re gonna get dessert.
 I’m not a very confident ‘baker’ of sweets, but I like this one as it’s really only something you ‘half-bake’, meaning any stuff-ups in the baking process can be nicely covered up and swiftly forgotten about.

 - vanilla beans from 1 pod or 1 tsp of vanilla bean paste